jogindrakumar/animalphoto-gallary/README.md

 # animalphoto-gallary
-# this is photo gallary with some css animation effects
+1.This is photo gallary with some css animation effects 2.HTML ,CSS